-Judith Duquemin was born in Brisbane, Queensland, the north eastern state of Australia.
-She grew up in the rural cane farming region of Bundaberg situated on the Coral Coast.
-Judith has a Doctor of Philosophy from the University of Sydney and has received numerous grants and awards including an Australia Council New Work Grant, an Australian Postgraduate Award, and the 2004 Fauvette Loureiro Memorial Travelling Artist Scholarship, the highest
+Born Brisbane, Australia, Dr Judith Duquemin grew up in the sugar cane farming region of Bundaberg situated on the Queensland Coral Coast.
+Following a comprehensive career in health and education,

-the Arts graduates by the University of Sydney.
-Judith has conducted her artist research at national and international artist residencies, such as Artspace, Sydney, SOPA, Sydney, the Cité Internationale
+of Philosophy from the University of Sydney/Australia.
+She has received numerous grants and awards including an Australia Council New Work Grant, an Australian Postgraduate Award, and the 2004 Fauvette Loureiro Memorial Travelling Artist Scholarship, the highest

-des Arts, Paris, the Briggait in Scotland, PAF,
+her artist career.
+She has conducted her artist research as a structural, systematic painter at national and international artist residencies, such as Artspace/Sydney, the Cité Internationale

-Picardie, GlogauAir, Berlin, Red03, Barcelona, and Sincressis, Italy.
+des Arts/Paris, the Briggait/Scotland, PAF/France, GlogauAir/Berlin, Red03/Barcelona, and Sincressis/Italy.
 She has staged numerous solo and group exhibitions in Australia, England, France, Germany, Italy and Spain since 1995.
 Her paintings are held in reputable

 collections of abstract geometric art.
 In 2012 Judith was interviewed for the French art documentary "Lignes et Paysages" produced by 60 Degrees Productions.

 of New South Wales, Australia, Judith was commissioned in 2016 to create "Thirty-Six", a largescale digital facade graphic, for the foyer of the UNSW Mathews Building.
 Her most recent exhibitions include: "Thought Form", Grey St. Gallery/Griffith University,